GitOnion/TagCloud/README.md

 TagCloud
 ========

-A variety of tagcloud implementations
+A variety of tagcloud implementations in Python